chefong/bandsonmap/README.md

 # bandsonmap

-See where all your favorite artists are coming on an interactive map.
+See where all your favorite artists plan on performing an interactive map.